-Guardianship is a legal relationship between a person who has been adjudicated to be unable to make decisions on his or her own behalf and a person appointed by a court to make those decisions.
-The guardian is called a "guardian of the person", or "guardian of the estate" or both.
+Guardianship is a legal relationship between a person who has been adjudicated to be unable to make decision on his or her own behalf and a person appointed by a court to make those decisions.
+The guardian is often called a "guardian of the person" The guardian can be of the ward or of the ward’s estate.

 Guardian Ad Litem - called GAL's - are attorneys.
-Under Wisconsin law, Guardian Ad Litems must be licensed to practice in the state of Wisconsin.
-The role of a GAL in a divorce is to represent and protect the best interests of the child or children of the marriage.
+Under Wisconsin law, Gal's must be licensed to practice in the state of Wisconsin.
+The role of a GAL in a divorce is to represent and protect the rights of a child or children of the marriage.
+Generally the GAL is appointed to represent the best interests of the children of the parties.
 On rare occasions, a Guardian ad Litem can be appointed to represent the best interests of an adult who has not been adjudicated incompetent.
 Seek the advice of your family law attorney in cases where you believe your spouse needs a guardian due to medical illness, accident or the incidents of aging.

 Grandparent provision in Guardianship statutes